csnestic/PlaybackRecord/README.md

 Values that work for [args] :

-record (optional: filename) - current version will record 10 seconds of audio and create a .wav file with the given filename or call the file recording.wav if no filename is provided.
+record (optional: filename) (optional: number to select recording device) (optional: length of recording in seconds) - current version will default record 10 seconds of audio and create a .wav file with the given filename or call the file recording.wav if no filename is provided.

+NOTE: Each previous argument become required in this current version.
+Meaning, if you wish to specify a recording length you are required to specify a string for the filename and an int (default should be 0) for the recording device.

 play (required: filename) (optional: number to select playback device) - a filename must be supplied, will playback the named wav file.
 If only a filename is given it will check the current directory folder for the file.